schemar/dotfiles/README.md

 * X System based on Fedora i3 Spin

 ## Installation
+Use `./ansible/installer.sh` if you start from a [Fedora i3 spin](https://spins.fedoraproject.org/i3/).

-You can use the `./installer` helper.
+Alternatively, you can use the `./installer` helper.
 It will install the packages and symlink the configs.
 Run `./installer symlinks` if you only want to symlink all configs.

 ## Included Configurations